vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 <img src="images/soldering_tin_wire.png" alt="soldering tin wire" width="200px"/>

-Affiliate links are used here, so you sponsor my blog also with it, without paying extra for it.
+Also affiliate links are used here, so you sponsor my blog also with it, without paying extra for it.

 Found a dead link?
 [Please inform me](https://github.com/vdbrink/vdbrink.github.io/issues)